mansetaashok/Jira-doc/JiraFundamentals-BasicConcepts.md

 * Issue Tracking: As team members work on issues, they update their status and add comments.
 * Sprint Review and Retrospective: The team assesses the completed work and identifies areas for improvement in future sprints.

+## Scrum and Agile Methodologies

+Scrum and Agile are popular methodologies for managing projects, especially in software development, that emphasize flexibility, collaboration, and iterative progress.

+1. Scrum
+Scrum is a specific implementation of the Agile methodology, designed for managing complex projects.
+It provides a structured framework for teams to work together effectively.

+### Key Scrum Concepts:

+* Sprints: Time-boxed iterations (typically 2-4 weeks) during which the team works on a set of features.
+* Product Backlog: A prioritized list of features or requirements that the team needs to implement.
+* Sprint Backlog: A subset of the product backlog selected for development during a specific sprint.
+* Daily Scrum (Stand-up): A brief daily meeting where team members discuss their progress, blockers, and plans for the day.
+* Sprint Planning: A meeting at the beginning of each sprint to plan the work and create the sprint backlog.
+* Sprint Review: A meeting at the end of each sprint to review the completed work and gather feedback.
+* Sprint Retrospective: A meeting to reflect on the past sprint, identify what went well and what could be improved.
+* Product Owner: The person responsible for the product backlog and prioritizing features.
+* Scrum Master: The facilitator of the Scrum process, ensuring the team adheres to Scrum principles and practices.
+* Development Team: The cross-functional team responsible for delivering the product.

+2. Agile Methodology

+Agile is a project management philosophy focused on delivering small, incremental improvements to a product through iterative work cycles.
+It promotes adaptability, customer involvement, and cross-functional teamwork.

+### Agile principles:

+* Individuals and Interactions over processes and tools.
+* Working Software over comprehensive documentation.
+* Customer Collaboration over contract negotiation.
+* Responding to Change over following a fixed plan.

+### Benefits of Scrum and Agile:

+* Faster Time to Market: By delivering working software frequently, teams can respond to changing requirements and customer needs more quickly.
+* Improved Quality: Continuous testing and feedback loops help to identify and fix defects early in the development process.
+* Increased Customer Satisfaction: By involving customers in the development process, teams can ensure that the product meets their needs.
+* Enhanced Team Collaboration: Scrum promotes teamwork, communication, and accountability.
+* Adaptability to Change: Agile teams can easily adapt to changing priorities and unexpected challenges.

+## Jira Interface and Navigation
+Jira offers a user-friendly interface for managing projects, issues, and workflows that can be customized to suit the team's specific needs.

+1. Main Navigation Bar:

+* Projects: Access your projects, filter issues, and create new ones.
+* Boards: Visualize your work in Kanban or Scrum boards.
+* Issues: Search for and view specific issues.
+* Reports: Generate custom reports to analyze project data.
+* More: Access additional features like dashboards, settings, and help.

+2. Project Overview:

+Each project in Jira has its dedicated navigation menu, allowing us to quickly access specific project details.

+* Project Summary: Provides a high-level overview of the project, including its description, key metrics, and recent activity.
+* Issue Navigator: Search for and filter issues within the project using various criteria.
+* Project Boards: Visualize the project's workflow using Kanban or Scrum boards.
+* Reports: Generate custom reports to analyze project data.

+3. Issue View:

+Jira’s Issues section is the core for tracking individual tasks, bugs, and stories.
+The navigation here allows you to search, filter, and manage issues across projects.
+Use the search and filter options to narrow down issues by type, status, priority, assignee, and more.

+* Issue Summary: Displays the issue's title, description, priority, status, and assignee.
+* Activity Stream: Shows comments, attachments, and other activity related to the issue.
+* Work Log: Tracks the time spent on the issue.
+* Linked Issues: Displays related issues.
+* Transitions: Allows you to move the issue to the next stage in its workflow.

+4. Kanban Board:

+Kanban Boards provide a visual representation of your workflow.
+Jira supports both Scrum and Kanban boards, where you can see and move issues through different stages (e.g., To Do, In Progress, Done).

+* Cards: Represent individual issues.
+* Drag and drop issues to move them through different stages to update their status.
+* Customize board columns and statuses to match your workflow.

+5. Backlog

+For Scrum teams, the Backlog is essential for planning sprints.
+It lists all issues that haven’t been assigned to a sprint.

+* Prioritize tasks by dragging them within the backlog.
+* Assign issues to an upcoming sprint for organized planning.

+6. Filters and Search

+Jira’s Filters and Advanced Search (JQL) are powerful for managing large volumes of issues.
+We can create custom filters and save them for quick access.

+* Access Filters from the top navigation menu.
+* Use Advanced Search for more complex queries, allowing us to specify criteria with JQL (Jira Query Language).

+7. Settings and Administration

+For users with administrative access, Settings allow us to configure projects, permissions, workflows, and more.

+* Click on the gear icon in the upper-right corner.
+* Explore various settings such as User Management, System Settings, and Project Configuration.